pedrib/PoC/advisories/Cisco/cisco_ise_rce.md

 Agile Information Security would like to thank Beyond Security's SSD Secure Disclosure programme for helping us disclose these vulnerabilities to Cisco, and publishing the advisory [on their site](https://ssd-disclosure.com/index.php/archives/3778).

-This advisory was last updated in 30/06/2021 (ported to markdown and video link added).
+This advisory was last updated in 30/06/2021 (ported to markdown, polished exploit and video link added).

 ## Vulnerability Details